jd-develop/nougaro/how_it_works.md

     KEYWORD, IDENTIFIER, NE, INT, KEYWORD, KEYWORD, IDENTIFIER, PLUSEQ, INT, EOF

- The lexer uses the [position class](src/lexer/position.py) to do not lose itself in the raw code.
+ The lexer uses the [position class](src/lexer/position.py) to not lose itself in the raw code.
+Each token has a start and an end position.

 #### Parser

- After the lexer, the [parser](src/parser/parser.py) converts the tokens into [nodes](src/parser/nodes.py), following some [grammar rules](src/parser/grammar.txt).
+ After the lexer, the [parser](src/parser/parser.py) converts the tokens into an abstract syntax tree composed of [nodes](src/parser/nodes.py), following some [grammar rules](src/parser/grammar.txt).
 Nodes are bigger parts of the code, such as function definitions or binary operators.

  The lexer return a [parse result](src/parser/parse_result.py) where the main node of the file is stored, along with errors that may have occurred.